 ORDER YOUR COOKBOOKS, MERCH, & SUSHI MASTERCLASS HERE:

-LEARN HOW TO MAKE A TASTY ORANGE SESAME TOFU RECIPE TODAY!
+LEARN HOW TO MAKE THE ULTIMATE UMAMI VEGETARIAN MAPO TOFU RECIPE TODAY!

 LAY HO MA (how’s it going in Cantonese)!
-It’s crazy how simple this recipe is to put together and how simply delicious it is!
-Join me in this episode and learn how to make a crispy orange sesame tofu recipe today.
-Let’s begin!
+I know I say every recipe is my favourite, but this one is special because it really brings me back to my childhood.
+Join me in this episode and learn how to make the most incredible mapo tofu recipe today!

 small piece ginger